-The Model Guidelines is established in accordance with the "Money Laundering Control Act", "Counter- Terrorism Financing Act", and "Directions Governing Internal Control System of Anti-Money Laundering and Countering Terrorism Financing of Banking Sector and Electronic Payment Institutions as well as Electronic Stored Value Card Issuers".
-In addition to complying with the Model Guidelines, credit co-operatives should comply with "Regulations Governing the Deposit Accounts and Suspicious or Unusual Transactions", "Rules Governing Offshore Banking Branches", and "Directions for Confirming Customer Identity in Domestic Remittance Operations of Financial Institutions", etc.
+The Guideline is established in accordance with the "Money Laundering Control Act", "Counter-Terrorism Financing Act", "Regulations Governing Anti-Money Laundering of Financial Institutions" and "Directions Governing Internal Control System of Anti-Money Laundering and Countering Terrorism Financing of Banking Sector and Electronic Payment Institutions as well as Electronic Stored Value Card Issuers".

-A credit co-operative's internal control system established in accordance with Article 8 of "Implementation Rules of Internal Audit and Internal Control System of Financial Holding Companies and Banking Industries" and its amendment should be approved by the board of directors.
+A bills house's internal control system established in accordance with Article 8 of "Implementation Rules of Internal Audit and Internal Control System of Financial Holding Companies and Banking Industries" and its amendment should be approved by the board of directors.
 Such internal control systems should include:

-Policies and procedures for identifying, assessing, and managing the risk of money laundering and terrorism financing ("ML/TF") established in accordance with "Guidelines for Banks Regarding Assessment of Money Laundering and Terrorism Financing Risks and Adoption of Prevention Program" ("Guidelines of Assessment") by The Bankers Association of the Republic of China ("Bankers Association").
-See attachment.

-- II.
-Anti-money laundering and countering the financing of terrorism ("AML/CFT") programs established in accordance with the Guidelines of Assessment and based on risk assessment result and scale of business to manage and mitigate the risks identified and take enhanced control measures with respect to higher risk categories. - III.
+- I. Policies and procedures for identifying, assessing, and managing the risk of money laundering and terrorism financing ("ML/TF") established in accordance with "Guidelines to Bills houses on Money Laundering and Terrorist Financing Risks Assessment and Relevant Prevention Program" ("Guidelines").
+See attachment. - II.
+Anti-money laundering and countering the financing of terrorism ("AML/CFT") programs established in accordance with the Guidelines and based on risk assessment result and scale of business to manage and mitigate the risks identified and take enhanced control measures with respect to higher risk categories. - III.
 Procedures for supervising the compliance of AML/CFT regulations and the implementation of AML/CFT programs.
 Such procedures, subject to self-inspection and internal audit, should be enhanced if necessary.

-The identification, assessment and management of ML/TF risks provided in subparagraph I of last paragraph should at least cover the aspect of customers, geographic areas, and products, services, transactions or delivery channels, etc. In addition, a credit co-operative should comply with following rules:
+The identification, assessment and management of ML/TF risks provided in subparagraph I of last paragraph should at least cover the aspect of customers, geographic areas, and products, services, transactions or delivery channels, etc. In addition, a bills house should comply with following rules:

 - I. Generating a risk assessment report. - II.
-Considering all risk factors to determine the credit co-operative's level of risk and the appropriate measures to mitigate risks. - III.
+Considering all risk factors to determine the bills house's level of risk and the appropriate measures to mitigate risks. - III.
 Having a mechanism in place for updating risk assessment report periodically to ensure the update of risk profile. - IV.
 Filing the risk assessment report to Financial Supervisory Commission ("FSC") after it is completed or updated.